 The High Court’s decision was made after allowing the appeal of Workpac in their case against casual mine worker Robert Rossato.
-The courts had investigated Mr Rossato’s status as a ‘long-term employee’ for the labour-hire company but it was found that he was only employed in the capacity of a designated ‘casual-worker’.
+The courts had investigated Mr Rossato’s alleged status as a ‘long-term employee’ for the labour- hire company and found that he was actually only employed in the capacity of a designated ‘casual-worker’.

-It is known that Mr Rossato was employed by Workpac for four years.
+Mr Rossato was employed by Workpac for four years.
 During the time, he received a total of six employment contracts which described his role as a ‘casual employee’.
-Mr Rossato claimed that by working on a fixed weekly roster – sometimes over several consecutive months – he was more than just a ‘casual-worker’ and that there was a discrepancy between his title and the leave entitlements that he was receiving.
-The Court made findings in relation to the regulation of these entitlements, and considered whether Mr Rossato should be awarded restitution as well whether Mr Rossato should be considered as more than a casual employee.
-On Appeal, Mr Rossato’s role was found to be ‘other than a casual employee’ under the Fair Work Act.
+Mr Rossato claimed that by working on a fixed weekly roster – sometimes over several consecutive months – he was more than just a ‘casual-worker’ and that there was a discrepancy between his title and the actual nature of his work.
+At first instance in the Federal Court it was found that Mr Rossato was not a casual employee upon this basis.
+However, upon appeal, the High Court found that Mr Rossato was a casual employee under the Fair Work Act.

 Fair Work Act 2009

-The Fair Work Act is one of the essential Commonwealth statutes that governs employment in setting out terms, conditions, rights and responsibilities in the relationship between employers and employees.
+The Fair Work Act is an essential Commonwealth statutes that governs employment by setting out terms, conditions, rights and responsibilities in the relationship between employers and employees.
 It regulates the rights of both employers and employees to request flexible working arrangements, and also deals with things such as termination and the general protection of workers’ rights.

-The High Court’s decision on Workpac v Rossato necessitated a change to the definition of a casual employee under s15A of the Fair Work Act to: “employment made by the employer to the person is made on the basis that the employer makes no firm advance commitment to continuing and indefinite work according to an agreed pattern of work for the person”.
+The Federal Court’s initial decision in Workpac v Rossato necessitated a change to the definition of a casual employee under s 15A of the Fair Work Act.
+The new definition states casual work involves an employment relationship in which ‘employment made by the employer to the person is made on the basis that the employer makes no firm advance commitment to continuing and indefinite work according to an agreed pattern of work”.

 How Etheringtons Solicitors can help